London, Ontario Abandoned Party Mansion

 In the basement you’ll find a child’s play room.
 There’s a child-height sink and door, plastic slide and a small theatre (just to the right of the green wall).
 Children watch movies on a large television screen.
 The play area has windows that look out into the hallway.

-Downstairs were a laundry room, furnace room, apartment and a bar room.
+Downstairs was a laundry room, furnace room, apartment and a bar room.

 The pool is located in the pointed roof structure.
 The far right basement was the kitchen/bar area and the kitchen mid-way center.